"...the right tools, the right harness, the right model, the right context, good instruction, and appropriate caution."

 grant@vorasyncsolutions.com

-VoraSync System for Case Intake
+VoraSync for Case Intake

-An onsite VoraSync System run processes cases one at a time and produces a first-pass orientation brief for human review.
+An onsite VoraSync run processes cases one at a time and produces a first-pass orientation brief for human review.
 The demo uses public records.

 Demo 04 shows a reproducible workflow: case PDFs enter one at a time, orientation briefs come out, and human review remains.
 Watch Demo 04 on YouTube.